Rescue from height

 Additional systems used for rescue can incorporate components subject to other standards and test methods.
 One common method involves abseiling to the casualty, in which case a descender device complying with EN 341 (descender devices) or EN 12841 (rope adjustment devices) will be included, along with suitable ropes and connectors to make up the whole ‘kit’.

-Although rescue equipment does not fall within the scope of the PPE Directive, it is important that all equipment sold for the purposes of rescue has been properly tested and checked for suitability for use.
+Although rescue equipment does not fall within the scope of the PPE Regulation, it is important that all equipment sold for the purposes of rescue has been properly tested and checked for suitability for use.

 Further information on SATRA's PPE certification and testing services is available at www.satra.com/ppe